 To be eligible to provide services and receive reimbursement for these services, a provider agency must meet certain eligibility criteria.
-Rules regarding program and contracting requirements can be found in Title 40 of the Texas Administrative Code (TAC) as follows:
+Rules regarding program and contracting requirements can be found in the following Texas Administrative Code (TAC):

 - Texas Administrative Code, Title 40, Part 1, Chapter 49: Contracting for Community Care Services

 - For more information, read about HHSC contracting enrollment process and requirements.